,

 As there’s a high level of trust involved, the guarantor will often be a close relative.
 For instance, students usually ask a parent to be their guarantor.

 From a landlord’s perspective, you need to check the guarantor in the same way you check tenants.
-That means credit searches and referencing, as well as asking for these on the application form:
+That means credit searches and referencing, as well as asking for these details on the application form:

 • identity and personal details